ygt-mikekchar/rust-monad-kata/README.md

 normal approach differs slightly from the original challenge, so I will document the steps that I suggest for Rust.

-Note: I suspect that completing this kata is impossible with the stable compiler (still working on it myself).
-However, discovering *why* it is impossible will teach you a lot about Rust and is very much worthwhile IMHO.
+Note: I think that everything in this kata so far can be done with the stable compiler.
+It would be nice to implement `apply` and use it for `sequence`, but I suspect it is currently impossible.
+I will update this kata as I learn more.

 ## Pseudo-Random Number Generation